-Recess Restriction/Time Out - A student's recess time may be restricted (kept in supervised classroom, benching, sitting in office, etc.).
+Recess Restriction/Time Out - A student's recess time may be restricted (kept in a supervised classroom, benching, sitting in the office, etc.).
 The student shall be given adequate time to use the restroom and get a drink or eat lunch.
+Such restriction cannot be imposed during recess in grades Kindergarten to 5th grade, but can be assigned during lunch for grades 6 through 8.
 Detention - Assignment of a student to a supervised detention schedule.
-Such detention shall not occur during the minimum lunch or recess period, and may be imposed for up to one hour at the maximum after the close of the school day.
+Such detention cannot be imposed during recess in grades Kindergarten to 5th grade, but can be assigned during lunch for grades 6 through 8. and may be imposed for up to one hour at the maximum after the close of the school day.
 A student who is transported by school bus shall be detained only until the time when the bus departs.
 School personnel must give the parent/student 24-hour advance notice.
 Same-day after-school detentions must receive prior parent/caregiver approval.
 Alternatives to Suspension - Consequences identified as appropriate responses to misconduct that provide a student with an opportunity to learn skills necessary to avoid future misconduct may include re-teaching expected behavior, practicing the expected behavior, community service, or restorative practices (among others).
 ALTERNATIVES TO SUSPENSION; MUST BE USED TO ADDRESS PROBLEMS OF TRUANCY, TARDINESS, AND/OR OTHER ATTENDANCE-RELATED ISSUES.